How much volleyball do you watch?

 Do you only watch the matches your team plays?
 What about those of your competition?
 And how about those of prospective players for your team or club?
 How about matches in which you have no personal stake?

 Now imagine you’re a coach for an NCAA Division I team (the top collegiate level in the U.S.).

-Your team plays roughly 30 matches during the main competitive season (Spring for men, Autumn for women), and maybe gets in a half-dozen more during the off-season.
+Your team plays roughly 30 matches during the main competitive season (Spring for men, Autumn for women).
+Maybe it gets in a half-dozen more during the off-season.
 You watch video of your team’s matches to identify problem points.
 You watch video of your competition to scout them for upcoming matches.
-You watch loads of video sent to you by prospective recruits to your program and spend long hours in convention centers and gyms watching Juniors competition (and sometimes high school matches).
-And if you’re a bit of a junkie (like me), you watch matches on TV as well – time permitting.
+Of course you watch loads of video sent to you by prospective recruits to your program.
+That’s along with spending long hours in convention centers and gyms watching Juniors competition (and sometimes high school matches).
+And if you’re a junkie (like me), you watch matches on TV or online as well – time permitting.

-Now let’s compare that to you’re average club coach in England, as an example.
+Now let’s compare that to your average club coach in England, as an example.

 Your team plays say 20 matches a year in whatever league you’re in, and that’s spread out over about an 8-month period.
 You aren’t recording your matches and you certainly aren’t exchanging video with upcoming competitors for scouting purposes, so watching lots of match video is out.
 Recruitment isn’t a major thing, so you’re not out observing loads of youth matches or highlight videos as a part of your duties.